Canon SL2 vs Nikon D7000

 It is notable that the SL2 offers wifi support, while the D7000 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SL2 and the D7000 have been discontinued, but can regularly be found used on eBay.
+Both the SL2 and the D7000 have been discontinued, but can regularly be found used on ebay.
 The D7000 was replaced by the Nikon D7100, while the SL2 was followed by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SL2 and D7000 can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Nikon D7000 Manual.

 So how do things add up?
 Is the Canon SL2 better than the Nikon D7000 or vice versa?
 The listing below highlights the relative strengths of the two models.